 Selection between the voltage references is controlled by the CPSRM bit of the CPSCON0 register.
-Setting this bit selects the variable voltage references and clearing this bit selects the Fixed Voltage References.
+Setting this bit selects the variable voltage references and clearing this bit selects the fixed voltage references.

-Please see Section TABLE 14-1: "Summary of Registers Associated with the Fixed Voltage Reference" and Section 17.0 "Digital-to-Analog Converter (DAC) Module" for more information on configuring the variable voltage levels.
+Please see Section 14.0 "Fixed Voltage Reference (FVR)" and Section 17.0 "Digital-to-Analog Converter (DAC) Module" for more information on configuring the variable voltage levels.